rongkangw/tp/docs/DeveloperGuide.md

 * 1c.
 Member already has the role for the event tagged to him/her already.
     * 1c1.
 System informs user of invalid action.

       Use case ends.

+**UC05: Tag Member with Club Role**

+**Actor: User**

+**Preconditions:**

+* The member to be tagged to must exist in the list of members.

+**Guarantees:**

+* Member has a club role

+**MSS:**

+1. User requests to tag a member to a certain event role via command line
+2. System displays success message
+3. System displays member with role for the event

+   Use case ends.

+**Extensions**

+* 1a.
+Missing required parameters in command. (e.g. member index, role name)
+    * 1a1.
+System informs user of missing fields.

+      Use case ends.

+* 1b.
+Incorrect parameters within command. (e.g. member index out of range)
+    * 1b1.
+System informs user of incorrect parameters.

+      Use case ends.